deeleman/frontend-boilerplate/README.md

 ### Where to store your files

 This template takes separation of concerns quite seriously, so development and build files live in different workspaces in order to prevent errors and ease the development effort.

-Here you have a rundown of the different locations you have:
+**Please note:** Nothing is set in stone in this boilerplate.
+If you ever want to modify both the source and destination directories, just do so by tweaking the values set at he global Gulp configuration file available at `/gulp/gulp.settings.json`.

 #### Source Javascript files
 Please store all your Javascript files belonging to your project at `src/js`.
 Anything available there will be later on digested into a single application file and saved onto `public/assets/js` (the HTML shell already points out to the destination location) by tracking down all dependencies found from `src/js/index.js`and beyond. **Never save Javascript files in the the `public` root path**.
 The building configuration will do that for you and it is not a good practice to mix up build files with actual dev files.
 Same applies to third-party dependencies.